Drug & Alcohol Detox Centers in Colorado

 Colorado Receives Grant to Expand Opioid Addiction Treatment Services

 Throughout the U.S., people of all ages and from all walks of life are falling prey to the destructive and addictive power of heroin, prompting the Center for Disease Control and Prevention to call it an “epidemic”.
 Public officials, law enforcement, politicians, and concerned citizens alike have turned their attention to this problem in the hopes of finding some kind of solution.
 As in the rest of the U.S., Colorado is experiencing a major spike in heroin addiction for which the state’s available treatment capacity has been insufficient.
-Fortunately, federal grants have been provided by the government, allowing Colorado to dramatically improve the quality of opioid addiction treatment while also increasing the state’s capacity to treat opioid addicts.
+Fortunately, federal grants have been provided by the government, allowing Colorado to dramatically improve the quality of opioid addiction treatment while also increasing the state’s capacity to treat opioid users seeking help.